The Secret for Strong Bones

 Aside from those great case studies, the best thing about silica is that it has excellent scientific and clinical studies to back it up.
 Research has found that silica increased the growth of collagen by over 50%, helping create a better structure for calcium in the bones.

 In a double-blind, placebo-controlled study, 65 postmenopausal women were provided silica for 12 months to test its effects on bone mineralization.
-The study measured the biomarker CTX, which is associated with the process of bone resorption.
+The study measured the biomarker CTX, which is associated with the process of bone reabsorption.
 The study showed lower CTX activity – a very positive thing.
 The silica allowed less bone breakdown, slowing the process, but not artificially stopping it, either.

 Another study involved 150 individuals who were suffering from an array of bone pathologies, including fractures, osteoporosis, and other traumatic stresses to their bones.
 Others had trouble with what is known as “articular pathologies” – problems with mobility and joint articulation due to arthritis or other issues.

 The results were astounding.
 For those with bone pathologies, there was a much faster bone building activity, but it was balanced, too, with no build-up of minerals.
 Additionally, in just 15 days, 80% of the participants noticed decreased pain.
-Those with articular pathologies noticed a significant difference after 6 weeks.
+Those with articular pathologies noticed a significant difference after six weeks.